 What do we know about flows?

-CFD has a wide range of applications, including calculating forces on air craft, determining the mass flow rate of petroleum through pipelines predicting weather patterns.
+CFD has a wide range of applications, including calculating forces on aircraft, determining the mass flow rate of petroleum through pipelines predicting weather patterns.

 Why is it important to use CFD analysis?